 Kőleves is a wildly popular restaurant in the heart of Budapest’s old Jewish Quarter, today’s party district.
-The building, which was built in 1851, used to be home to a kosher meat processing facility and butcher shop, so it’s fitting that they honor the building’s past with dishes like matzo ball soup, and cholent, the typical Sabbath dish.
-They also use leftover articles from the meat plant as design pieces, including a well-worn, leather-bound ledger book and a weathered Talmud.
+Built in 1851, the building used to be home to a kosher meat processing facility and butcher shop.
+Kőleves pays homage to the building’s past with serving Jewish-Hungarian dishes like matzo ball soup, and cholent, the typical sabbath dish.
+They also used leftover objects from the meat plant as design pieces for the restaurant, which features a well-worn, leather-bound ledger book and a weathered Talmud.

 Although mainly a tourist destination, locals also appear during lunchtime for the €5 two-course prix fixe.
-In the summer months, Kőleves's backyard, Kőleves Kert, transforms into an all-welcoming outdoor bar with low-priced drinks and snacks.
+In the summer, the backyard of Kőleves, Kőleves Kert, transforms into an all-welcoming outdoor bar with low-priced drinks and snacks.